DIY Coat Hook That Is Easy to Build

-Inspired by the work of a Frank Lloyd Wright home in California, this lean design is an elegant rhythm of squares and trapezoids.
-Set against a long, horizontal beam, its basic shapes are the perfect complement to other Arts and Crafts home elements.
+Inspired by a significant 1957 Frank Lloyd Wright home in California, this lean design is an elegant rhythm of squares and trapezoids.
+Set against a long, horizontal beam, its basic shapes are the perfect complement to other Arts and Crafts or traditional home elements.

 You will be able to finish this coat rack in half a day, using basic tools that you may already own.
 Walnut or other hardwood options are preferable, both for stability and for appearance.
-Since the amount of materials required is so limited, it is possible with most budgets to purchase fine walnut or other hardwood species.
-But if budgets are truly tight, you can use a softer, less expensive wood such as Douglas Fir or hemlock.
+Since the amount of materials required is so limited, it should be possible, within most budgets, to purchase fine walnut or other hardwood species.
+But if the cost is a concern, you can use a softer, less expensive wood such as Douglas Fir or hemlock.

 Because this coat hook is designed to span two wall studs, it is best to maintain the width recommended in this guide.
 Do not try to attach the coat rack to the wall with drywall wall anchors.

 Sawing hardwood can be difficult since the wood is so hard and dense.
 Always be certain to wear eye and hearing protection with working with hardwood.